How to Sort a Table in Word

 how to sort a table in word

 Many users overlook Microsoft Word’s advanced features, such as sorting tables.
-Sorting a table in Word is essential, especially for large data sets like schedules, lists, and directories.
-This guide will walk you through how to sort tables in Word with clear, step-by-step instructions.
+Sorting a table in Word helps keep large data sets—like schedules, lists, and directories—organized and easy to read.
+Are you ready to know how to sort a table in Word?
+This guide provides clear, step-by-step instructions on sorting a table in Word.

 Why Sorting Tables is Important